 The Black Widow collection represents the second generation of Ladoire regulator timepieces and features a number of changes that were implemented based on customer feedback.
 Clients said that the timepieces should be smaller and lighter.

 Powering this amazing timepiece is Ladoire’s in-house movement.
 The movement Calvet/02, features an automatic winding gold micro-rotor, 38 jewels, and a signature “Black Widow” shaped bridge structure – all visible through the sapphire caseback.
-A screw type balance, coated in black A-DLC runs at 18,000 vph (2.5Hz).
-Power reserve is 52 hours.
+A screw-type balance, coated in black A-DLC runs at 18,000 vph (2.5Hz).
+The power reserve is 52 hours.

 Instead of displaying the hours, minutes and seconds via independent hands, like on a typical regulator watch, Lionel decided to create something far more unique.
 He created and patented the Offset regulator complication.
 It consists of fixed hours, minutes and seconds displays via 3 silicium discs mounted on ceramic micro ball bearings.
 The ball bearings do not require lubrication, for maximum output, stability, and reliability.
 The hour, minutes and seconds indications are displayed by cages mounted on 127 and 7 micro ball bearings respectively.